-The interaction between the actions of the maker and the type, properties, and individualities of the material is described as a negotiation [48,49] between the maker and the material.
+The interaction between the actions of the maker and the type, properties, and individualities of the material is described as a negotiation [48, 49] between the maker and the material.
 It is further identified as one of the reasons for the uniqueness of craft products.
 From the perspective of material agency, it is argued that craft practice is the result of a negotiation between the material and the maker and that the bodily movements of practice emerge from this dialogical act.
-In these works, it is recommended to investigate craft processes from a perspective that uncovers how crafting actions occur through bodily movements and material transformations.
+In these works. it is recommended to investigate craft processes from a perspective that uncovers how crafting actions occur through bodily movements and material transformations.
 The emergence of the artefact is studied with a focus on the relationship between the maker, material, and practice.
 This examination enables an understanding of what happens in each contact moment between the maker and the material.

 Short-term ethnography [50] is an alternative to the traditional format that permits a shorter length of fieldwork activity in return for intense engagement between the researcher and their participants.
 The rich points that make up an ethnographic account need to be actively sought in short-term ethnography.
 This can be achieved by utilizing the prior construction experiences of the researcher.
 The researcher enters the field with an emic insight that can be used to seek out events and allows the production of meaningful ethnography from a shorter, more intense fieldwork period, learning much from individual workers before they move on.
-Engagement extends beyond onsite interactions through the use of video to record everyday activities by introducing attention to reflexive ethnographic practice.
+Engagement extends beyond the onsite interactions through the use of video to record everyday activities, by introducing attention to reflexive ethnographic practice.

-A recent craft ethnography method is that of [45], where it is argued that ethnography has much to learn from artisans in order to advance the vision of artisan-inspired ethnography.
-This work investigates what artisanal ethnography should be like, treats artisans as ethnographic educators, and determines its tools, goals, and guiding principles.
+A recent craft ethnography method is [45], where it is argued that ethnography has a lot to learn from artisans and advance a vision for an artisan-inspired ethnography.
+This work investigates what an artisanal ethnography should be like, treats artisans as ethnographic educators, and what should its, tools, goals, and guiding principles.

-2.3.
-Descriptions and Representations
+2.2.
+Descriptions and representations